avelasquezn/esp32-rest-api-client-embedded-app-wv71/README.md

   The Fake API is available at https://iot-edge-sample-wv71.free.beeceptor.com/api/v1/data-records

 # External Services
-- Fake API was implemented on https://beeceptor.com/
+The Fake API was implemented on https://beeceptor.com/